hamirmahal/react-rails/README.md

 But, you'll need to do `/api/v1/recipients?page=2` to see the second page of `/api/v1/recipients`, for example.

+## Filers

+http://localhost:3000/api/v1/filers lets you see filers.

+## Forms

-`/api/v1/forms?filer_ein=200253310` lets you see forms filed by the filer with EIN 200253310.
+http://localhost:3000/api/v1/forms lets you see forms, and http://localhost:3000/api/v1/forms?filer_ein=200253310 lets you see forms filed by the filer with EIN `200253310`.

+## Recipients

-While `/api/v1/recipients` lets you see recipients, `/api/v1/recipients?form_id=5` shows you `recipients` associated with the filing with id `5`.
+While http://localhost:3000/api/v1/recipients lets you see recipients, http://localhost:3000/api/v1/recipients?form_id=5 shows you `recipients` associated with `form_id` 5.